 Source: X / Twitter

 Yet, it is alarming that we still don’t have one clear consistent definition or even approach to achieving it.
 This is worrying because premature scaling in advance of PMF is the key reason for startup failure (Startup Genome et al).
 And critically it is a gating mechanism for most Series A VCs, and all Series B VCs.
+A brief detour.

 First: achieve Product to Problem Fit, or PPF